AMereBagatelle/fabricskyboxes/docs/schema-v2.md

     /* renders skybox in thick fog ex. nether (bool, optional) */ "rotation": // rotation object FOR SKYBOX (optional) {
+      /* Rotation speed of skybox or decorations (bool, optional) */ "skyboxRotation": true,
       // Here, a "Float Vector" type refers to an array of 3 floats "static": {},
       /* static rotation in degrees (Float Vector, optional) */